 Stripes: Stripes are microscopic rivers of charge that flow across the surface of a Type 2 superconductor.
 It is theorized that stripes encourage "holes" to pair up and, as such, may play a role in facilitating charge transfer.
 Recently, at the Stripes 2000 conference in Rome, Italy, it was shown that there exists a critical value of micro-strain that must be exerted upon the CuO2 planes for stripes to form.
 Click here to learn more.

 Superconductor: An element, inter-metallic alloy, or compound that will conduct electricity without resistance below a certain temperature.
 However, this applies only to direct current (DC) electricity and to finite amounts of current.
 All known superconductors are solids.
 None are gases or liquids.
-And all require extreme cold to enter a superconductive state.
 Once set in motion, current will flow forever in a closed loop of superconducting material - making it the closest thing to perpetual motion in nature.
 Scientists refer to superconductivity as a "macroscopic quantum phenomenon".
 In addition to being classified Type 1 and Type 2, superconductors can be categorized further by their dimensionality.
 Most are 3-D. But some compounds, like surface-doped NaWO3 and some organic superconductors are 2-D. Li2CuO2 and single-walled carbon nano-tubes have shown rare 1-D superconductivity.
 In addition to repelling magnetic fields, enhanced thermal conductivity, higher optical reflectivity and reduced surface friction are also properties of superconductors.
 The term "superconductor" is also used in some instances to refer to materials that have near infinite thermal conductivity - such as carbon nanotubes.
 However, on this website it is used in the context of electrical conductivity only.

 Susceptibility: A measure of the relative amount of induced magnetism in a material.
 Magnetic susceptibility is often used in lieu of resistance measurements to determine the transition temperature of a superconductor.
 Although, on occasion, the two techniques produce very different Tc's.
 In a typical superconductor, the (arbitrary) value of susceptibility will change from zero to a negative number as the temperature drops through Tc.
 However, in some materials it changes from positive to negative, as paramagnetism yields to diamagnetism.